 Maribeth Ehasz has devoted her professional career to helping students succeed.
-She has been at the University of Central Florida, one of the nation’s largest universities with more than 64,000 students, since 1994 where she currently serves as vice president for student development and enrollment services.
+She has been at the University of Central Florida, one of the nation’s largest universities with more than 66,000 students, since 1994 where she currently serves as vice president for the Division of Student Development and Enrollment Services.

 As vice president, Dr. Ehasz provides leadership to 29 departments, 690 full-time staff members, and over 2,200 student employees.
 Her leadership council comprises five associate vice presidents and seven assistant vice presidents.
 UCF’s goal is to provide access to a high-quality education to as many qualified and deserving students as possible.
 Students are engaged in the total collegiate experience from identification, recruitment, matriculation and investment to successful progression, graduation and employment in a global workforce.